-A: Many student jobs are handled through the work-study program.
-To be eligible for the program, you must have filed a FAFSA for the current academic year and show financial need.
+A: There are two different types of jobs you can hold on the SUNY Geneseo campus: work-study and temporary service.
+To be eligible for the work-study program, you must have filed a FAFSA for the current academic year and show financial need.
 Students who qualify and accept a work-study award may apply for these jobs.
-Typical duties include filing, computer work, running errands, answering phones and other office duties.
-If you have questions regarding the work-study program, contact the Financial Aid office in Erwin 104, (585)245-5731 or email@example.com.
-Students who are not work-study eligible may find employment on-campus as temporary service employees.
+For more information regarding the work-study program, click here.

 Q: What paperwork will I have to complete to work on-campus?

-A: In addition to your tax forms that your supervisor will provide, you will need to complete the I9 form in the Payroll Office, Doty 318.
-You will need to bring documents to verify your identity.
-The most common documents used to verify your eligibility are a driver's license, a passport, social security card, or birth certificate (originals only).
-For other acceptable documents, check with the SUNY Geneseo Human Resources and Payroll Office at (585)245-5616 or check online at https://www.uscis.gov/i-9.
+A: In addition to the tax forms provided by your supervisor, you will need to complete the I9 form in the Payroll Office, Doty 318.
+You must bring an original driver’s license, passport, social security card or birth certificate to verify your identity.
 The I9 form should not be filled out until you have been assigned to work-study or have secured a temporary service position.

-Q: How can I locate a job off-campus?
+Q: How can I find an off-campus job?

-A: Student Employment Service maintains an online database (Handshake*) of off-campus jobs within driving distance of the college and summer jobs all over the country.
-Visit Handshake to view the positions that are currently available off-campus.
-Students should apply to off-campus opportunities directly.
-The job postings will indicate if the position is within walking distance of the college.
+A: Student Employment Service is constantly updating an online database, Handshake, with off-campus jobs within walking or driving distance of SUNY Geneseo as well as summer jobs all over the country.
+Visit Handshake regularly to view available off-campus positions.
 Our listings incorporate a wide variety of settings and job functions.
-Don’t hesitate to also look at job postings listed as internships, as many are paid.

 Q: How do I get an interview / How can I make myself more marketable?

 A: Consider participating in the Geneseo Opportunities for Leadership Development (GOLD) workshops, especially the Emerald Career and Professional Development Certificate program.
-These workshops have been designed to help students develop and apply lifelong career development skills to the world of work as a student employee or a full-time career professional, or both.
-Students will learn strategies to navigate workplace issues, develop an awareness of appropriate behavior in professional settings, and prepare for the transition to a career after college.
-Workshops will provide opportunities to enhance personal and professional skills that are expectations in the workplace which can help prepare students for promotions as well as higher level supervisory positions.
+More information about GOLD can be found here.
+These workshops have been designed to help students develop and apply lifelong career development skills to the world of work as a student employee, a full-time career professional, or both.
+Workshops will provide opportunities to enhance personal and professional skills that are expectations in the workplace and can help prepare students for careers now, and after college.